AU's 2020 Three Minute Thesis (3MT ®) competition

 So what is the 3MT®?

 Founded by The University of Queensland (UQ) in 2008, the competition cultivates students’ academic, presentation, and research communication skills.
 Presenting in a 3MT competition increases their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.
-Competitors are allowed one PowerPoint slide, but no other resources or props.
+Competitors are allowed one static PowerPoint slide, but no other resources or props.

 Some history on the 3MT®

 The idea for the Three Minute Thesis (3MT®) competition came about at a time when the state of Queensland was suffering severe drought.
 To conserve water, residents were encouraged to time their showers, and many people had a three minute egg timer fixed to the wall in their bathroom.
 The then Dean of the UQ Graduate School, Emeritus Professor Alan Lawson, put two and two together and the idea for the 3MT competition was born.